LuisEnMarroquin/python-keylogger/README.md

 You can stop the background process at any time by clicking `f7` on any place, this is the easy way

-The hard way is to search the process in your task manager and kill the process manually
+The hard way is to search the process in your **Task Manager** and kill the process manually

 ## Linter